wp-plugins/spectacula-threaded-comments/readme.txt

 = 2.1.6 =
 *   Added a check to see if the current post_type supports comments and that comments are open before adding the JS.
+	Fixed JS issue with the disbled attribute on the submit button.

 = 2.1.5 =
 *	Added new version of the Japanese translation which covers the three missing